DQAPtyLtd/DQAESM/README.md

     packaged into DQAESM.zip that is configured as a scheduled task to manage updates to the users email signature block

+-   **run-dqaesmupdate.vbs** – VBScript wrapper that executes the
+    Update-DQAESM.ps1 powershell script so that it doesnt popup interactively

+-   **run-dqaesmsigupdate.vbs** – VBScript wrapper that executes the
+    Sync-DQAESMSignature.ps1 powershell script so that it doesnt popup interactively

 -   **Deploy-DQAESM.ps1** – PowerShell script designed to be deployed via Intune that installs the DQA ESM solution (designed to be in the end-user’s context not as system)